DagCord/Eventide/README.md

 # Eventide, a dark discord theme

+### I did not write this originally.
+This was written by Equity.

 Eventide is a discord dark theme that was made to emulate the blue-purple aspect of a sunset.
 It was written with minimalism and configurability in mind so it can be easy to change, fix, and improve.